Technology20 min read

 Key Facts

-• ISC2 requires 5 years of cumulative, paid work experience in two or more CISSP domains to earn the full certification, though you can pass the exam first and become an Associate of ISC2.
+• ISC2 requires 5 years of cumulative paid full-time work experience in 2 or more of the 8 CISSP domains (ISC2).

 📺 Watch the Video

-The CISSP (Certified Information Systems Security Professional) is the most respected certification in cybersecurity — and one of the most challenging.
+The CISSP (Certified Information Systems Security Professional) is the most respected credential in cybersecurity and one of the most challenging.
 At $749 per attempt with 8 broad domains to master, you need a clear plan before you start studying.

-This guide answers the #1 question CISSP candidates ask: "How long do I actually need to study?" — then gives you a domain-by-domain study plan to get there.
+This guide answers the #1 question CISSP candidates ask: "How long do I actually need to study?" — then gives you a week-by-week, domain-by-domain study plan with target hours to get there.
+All exam facts reflect the current ISC2 CISSP Exam Content Outline (effective April 15, 2024) and the 2024 Candidate Information Bulletin.

 free CISSP practice questionsPractice questions with detailed explanations